 Are you having any display issues on your computer monitor?
-No matter if it is a CRT monitor, LCD or LED.
-Follow these instructions on How to fix monitor display?
+Here are some common problems with monitor.
+It might be a CRT monitor, LCD or LED.
+Follow these instructions to fix monitor display?

 There is no display on the monitor

 Checklist before buying a used Monitor

 Video light is too dark or bright

 Images on the screen does not match the screen size

-Solution: It’s sometimes possible to choose a resolution that’s not compatible with your monitor.
+Problem: It’s sometimes possible to choose a resolution that’s not compatible with your monitor.
 For instance, if you select the 1600 x 1200 resolution and the monitor can only handle a resolution of 1280 x 1024, the display may only show part of your Desktop—requiring you to move your mouse to view other portions.

 - Check your monitor’s documentation to see the maximum resolution you can use.

 - To change resolution in Windows 7 and Windows 8, right-click an open area of your Desktop and select Screen Resolution.
 From the drop-down list, select a resolution that matches the native resolution of your monitor.
 Click Accept; you’ll have 15 seconds to approve the change by clicking the Keep Changes button.

 - In Windows 10, right-click open area in Desktop, select Display settings, select Advanced display settings, select the Resolution.